 I ran across a magazine and a book on Illusions and because of my brain working on this project, drew my attention.
 I've always loved illusions as I used to do magic for the kids in my camp career.
 It was such fun.
 Here are a few examples.

-With our experience of a trial for the murderer of our daughter, our desire for "truth" has been very important.
+With our experience of the trial for the murderer of our daughter, our desire for "truth" has been very important.
 Now, that the trial and it's truth has been overturned by the appeal process, the truth issues has again come to the for-front.
 It seems understanding what is actually a real "truth" is not as simple as it sometimes seems.

 This tells me that when we read we see a few letters, even so few as only the first and last letter of a word we "assume" it must be a certain word.
 That is because we came to it with a history.
 A history that has confirmed for our minds the truth that these particular letters will be this particular word.
 The "Optical Illusion Pack" explains it this way.
 That "Our minds do not read each letter by itself but the word as a whole, so if the first and the last letters are correct, the word can be read."